J. C. Nichols: Innovations and leadership

 Nichols originated the percentage lease, where rents are based on tenants' gross receipts.
 The percentage lease is now a standard practice in commercial leasing across the United States.
 Modern outdoor shopping centers, now common in the United States, share a common ancestor in the Country Club Plaza, which opened in Kansas City in 1923.
-The Urban Land Institute's J. C. Nichols Prize for Visionaries in Urban Development is named in his honor.
+The Urban Land Institute's J. C. Nichols Prize for Visionaries in Urban Development (now the ULI Prize for Visionaries in Urban Development) had been named in his honor.

 Nichols was a prominent civic booster in Kansas City, being involved in the creation of the Liberty Memorial, Nelson-Atkins Museum of Art, MRIGlobal, as well as the development of Kansas City University, now the University of Missouri-Kansas City.